 - On the day of Diwali and the three days preceding it.

-An application form for an annual sales licence can be downloaded from the related documents section.
+An application form for an annual sales licence can be downloaded from this page.

-These are only a brief summary of the laws relating to explosive storage and firework sales.
-You can contact us for more information.
+Please be aware that the information provided here is only a brief summary of the laws relating to explosive storage and firework sales.

 The following documents are in Portable Document Format (PDF).
 You can download software to view PDF documents for free from the Adobe website (opens in a new window)